slingr-stack/slingr-package/README.md

 pkg.slingr.users.update(user);
 ```

-## Javascript API
+# Javascript API

 The following utilities are available in this package.

-### Users management
+## Users management
-This is a set of utilities that allows to manage users data.
+This is a set of utilities that allows to manage users' data.

-#### Create a new user
+### Create a new user
-In order to create a new user record in the database the following sentence can be used:
+In order to create a new user record in the database, the following sentence can be used:
 ```js
 let createdUser = pkg.slingr.users.create(user);
 ```